Kauai snorkeling is always an exciting adventure. We have snorkeled the whole island, and share below our favorite spots and boat trips.

 Look at our Kauai snorkeling map below to see how all of the snorkel areas are on the south, north and east sides of the island.
 This is unlike Maui and the Big Island where most of the snorkel sites are on the more protected western side of the island.
 Since the spots are more exposed to the prevalent trade-winds and waves, stronger ocean currents are common in Kauai.

 And while much of the snorkeling is behind fairly protective barrier reefs, the currents inside these areas flow out of cuts in the reef back out to sea.
-So you must be cautious not be caught up in that outflow.
+So you must be cautious not to be caught up in that outflow.
 For example, look at the picture of the very popular Ke’e Beach at right.
 Notice the big channel in front of the beach that is darker blue?
 The waves come over the shallower reef farther up the beach and all that water exits out that channel.
 If you have not yet read our safety tips page about currents you can here.

 Long & Steep Hikes